-Research carried out by the IFRC in the Asia Pacific,3 Latin America and the Caribbean has shown that resilient communities have six specific characteristics (see Figure 3).4 For the purpose of assessment and analysis, the first ('...Is knowledgeable, healthy and can meet its basic needs') can be broken down into several sub-characteristics (for example: '...can meet its basic food needs', '...can meet its basic shelter needs', etc.).
+Research carried out by the IFRC in the Asia Pacific,3 Latin America and the Caribbean has shown that resilient communities have six specific characteristics (see Figure 3).4 For the purpose of assessment and analysis, the first ('...Is knowledgeable, healthy and can meet its basic needs') can be broken down into several sub-characteristics (for example: '...can meet its basic food needs', '...can meet its basic shelter needs', '...can meet its water and sanitation needs', etc.).

-- 3 At: https://fednet.ifrc. org/en/resources/ community-preparednessand-risk-reduction/disasterrisk-reduction/resilience/ The web reference provided is accessible from the extranet of the IFRC (Fednet). - 4 In the IFRC, notably in the Framework for Community Resilience, we speak of the 'characteristics' of resilient communities.
+- At: https://fednet.ifrc. org/en/resources/ community-preparednessand-risk-reduction/disasterrisk-reduction/resilience/. - 4 In the IFRC, notably in the Framework for Community Resilience, we speak of the 'characteristics' of resilient communities.
 These align readily with the human, social, physical, natural, financial and political 'capitals' to which the resilience frameworks of many like-minded organisations refer.